 “The place Orrefors and the brand Orrefors are both of great importance to me.
 When I was little, we often bought products from the glassworks when we wanted to find a special gift for someone or buy something nice for ourselves.
 The high-quality glass brought us an exclusive feeling to our everyday life,” she says.

-Maria Lantz is Vice-Chancellor at Konstfack (University of Arts, Crafts and Design) and was previously a lecturer at Royal Institute of Art in Stockholm in an education program for artists and architects.
-She has worked a lot with architecture in her own artistic oeuvre and often collaborates with other artists in big projects.
-An artist is not the only thing she is, she is also a professional writer.
+Maria Lantz is Vice-Chancellor at University of Arts, Crafts and Design (Konstfack) and was previously a lecturer at the Royal Institute of Art in Stockholm in an education program for artists and architects.
+She has worked a lot with architecture in her own artistic oeuvre and often collaborates with other artists.
+She is not only a creator of art, she is also a copywriter.
 “I have stepped into the world of art but also the world of text production.”